cronyxllc/DeveloperConsole/README.md

 Please feel free to contribute to this project!
 If you'd like to contribute, please do any of the following:

 * ‼️ Let others know about this project!
-We'd like to get the word out about this package!
+We'd like to get the word out!
 * 🐛 [Open an issue with a bug report or feature request.](https://github.com/cronyxllc/DeveloperConsole/issues/new/choose)
 * ➕ Open a pull request with a change or new feature.
 Please let us know before you start working to prevent development conflicts.